 Which Ubuntu to choose and how?

-To sum up, as a normal desktop user, your focus should be on default Ubuntu, Kubuntu, Lubuntu, Xubuntu and Ubuntu Mate.
+To sum up, as a normal desktop user, your focus should be on default Ubuntu, Kubuntu, Lubuntu, Xubuntu, Ubuntu Mate and Ubuntu Budgie.
 And based on YOUR preference, you can choose to install the one you like.

-Now, how do you know which one would you like?
-I suggest to try them out.
+If you are still confused about choosing Ubuntu flavor, I suggest to try them out.
 But that’s easier said than done because creating live USB of Ubuntu flavors one by one and then testing them is a time taking task.

 I just chose my Ubuntu flavor but I cannot figure out which version to use

 To understand those versions, you need to know Ubuntu release cycle.
 An Ubuntu version number actually comprises of the year and the month in which it was released.
-So, when you see Ubuntu 14.04, you know that it was released in April 2014.
+So, when you see Ubuntu 16.04, you know that it was first released in April 2016.

 Ubuntu releases a new version every six months.
 And this happens in the month of April (04) and October (10).
 There are two types of releases: